The Hon. Kirsty Duncan, Minister of Science, announces grants and scholarships to fund research in social sciences and humanities

 Partnership Development Grants provide support over one to three years to teams or partnerships, led by a project director.
 The goal of the grant is to design, test and to apply on a regional, national or international level, new partnership approaches for research.
 The overarching goal of one of McGill’s Partnership Development Grant recipients, Assistant Professor Shane Sweet, of the Department of Kinesiology and Physical Education, is to enhance the lives of those living with spinal chord injuries.
 With almost $200,000 in SSHRC funding, Prof. Sweet and his collaborators from across the country will establish a strategy for spinal cord injury peer mentorship, specifically, a partnered approach to the development and implementation of an evaluation tool.

-Professor Armando Bertone, of our Department of Educational and Counselling Psychology, received a similar amount in SSHRC funding for his research of the social nature of attention and its components in children and adolescents with autism spectrum disorder.
-Specifically, Professor Bertone's SSHRC Insight Grant will address the implications for understanding social behaviour and adaptation.
+Professors Armando Bertone and Jake Burack, of our Department of Educational and Counselling Psychology, received a similar amount in SSHRC funding for research of the social nature of attention and its components in children and adolescents with autism spectrum disorder.
+Specifically, their SSHRC Insight Grant will address the implications for understanding social behaviour and adaptation.
 Dr. Bertone is Director of the Perceptual Neuroscience Laboratory (PNLab) for Autism and Development -one of few laboratories in the world specifically interested in assessing perceptual and cognitive processes in the autism spectrum, and Director of the Summit Center for Education, Research and Training (SCERT).
+Dr. Burack is Director of the McGill Youth Study Team (MYST) and Co-Director of the Faculty of Education's Institute for Human Development and Well-Being (IHDW).

 Insight Development Grants support early stage research on complex and important topics, including those that “transcend the capacity of any one scholar, institution, or discipline.”
 A portion of the funds must provide research-training opportunities for students.